dmcbffeng/HiC_Common_Tools/README.md

  - mat: (numpy.array, scipy.sparse.csr_matrix)
  - n_th_eigenvector (int): 1 or 2.
 Usually the 1-st eigenvector corresponds to
  A/B compartments, but there might be some exceptions when it corresponds to two arms of a chromosome.
-If that happens, try to set this arg as 2.
+If that happens, try to set this arg to 2.
 Default: 1

  **What other?**
  - TAD?